 Our testers loved the Jade Harmony, and it was a contender (and previous winner) for our Editors' Choice Award.
-Ultimately, the Manduka eKO won out over this model due to some durability issues we've had with the Harmony, which is its main downside.
 This mat is sticky, compact, and made with all-natural materials.
 It has great traction, both wet and dry, and even when the internal fires were raging, and our palms were sweating, we still stuck to it like a gecko.
 It's easy to transport, comfortable to lie on, and an all-around great mat.
 It's not well-suited to hot yoga, though; the rubber absorbs water (and sweat) and is slow to dry.
 If you prefer to practice at 100 F and above, check out our Top Pick for Hot Yoga, the Aurorae Synergy.

 Jade Harmony Review

 Compare prices at 2 resellers Pros: Excellent wet and dry traction, natural surface, portable

 Cons: Open-cell technology absorbs moisture and oils, not durable

 |Price||$79.95 at REI|